-The iron triangles are used in the fuel cell to describe three important characteristics or properties that are the performance of the fuel cell, cost and durability [52].
-This iron triangle should be taken into consideration beside other features or functions such as high proton conductivity ( $\sigma$ ) low H2 crossover and low electronic conductivity and high stability of chemical, thermal and mechanical of the fuel cell.
+The iron triangles are used in the fuel cell to describe three important characteristic or properties that are a performance of fuel cell, cost and durability [52].
+This iron triangle should be taken into consideration beside other feature or functions such as high proton conductivity ( $\sigma$ ) low H2 crossover and low electronic conductivity and high stability of chemical, thermal and mechanical of the fuel cell.

-According to Iulianelli and Basile [52], victrix company produce PEEK polymer that is modified with sulfonic acid groups such as sulfonated PEEK, PEK, PEEK-WC and PEEKK and also SPEEK.
+According to [52], victrix company produce PEEK polymer that is modified with sulfonic acid groups such as sulfonated PEEK, PEK, PEEK-WC and PEEKK and also SPEEK.
 These are modified as alternative Nafion membranes.
-However, some of these are suffering from low proton conductivity.
-However, S-PEEK has become a really competitive and alternative for the Nafion membrane.
+But some of these are suffering from low proton conductivity.
+However, S-PEEK becomes really competitive and alternative for the Nafion membrane.

-One of the great studies by Peighambardoust et al. [2], focused on Self-humidifying nanocomposite membranes.
+One of a great study by [2], focused on Self-humidifying nanocomposite membranes.
 Different tests such as FTIR, XRD, SEM-EDXA and TEM measurements were conducted on the different samples.
-It was found that the self-humidifying nanocomposite membranes with DS=65.12% and the amount wt.% Pt within catalyst with having 1.25 wt.% Pt within the catalyst is the best PEM for FCs applications even better than the Nafion-117.
+It was found that the self-humidifying nanocomposite membranes with DS=65.12% and the amount wt.% Pt within catalyst with having 1.25 wt.% Pt within catalyst is the best PEM for FCs applications even better than the Nafion-117.

-The same group research above focused on self-humidifying nanocomposite membranes [58].
-The residual weight of the nanocomposite membrane increased to 40 % after Fenton's test and also the oxidative durability was improved [9], presented another great study where the current was set stepwise and the voltage and temperature are observed as shown in Figure 9.
+The same group research above focused on self-humidifying nanocomposite membrane [58].
+The residual weight of the nanocomposite membrane increased to 40 % after the Fenton's test and also the oxidative durability was improved [9], presented also another great study where the current was set as stepwise and the voltage and temperature are observed as shown in Figure 9.
 One observed and the most interesting point is when the temperature is varied between 16-18 hours, the voltage is dropped at 95.
 This is required more investigations where other points, when either the current or temperature are varied the voltage, is changed accordingly.

 Figure 9.
-The current setup is stepwise with time, then the voltage responds along with the variation of temperature was varied in-between 80-110 C [9].
+The current setup as stepwise with time, then the voltage responds along with the variation of temperature was varied in-between 80-110 C [9].